SeleniumHQ/selenium-ide/docs/api/plugins/record.md

 sidebar_label: Record
 ---

-Record API concerns with the recording capabilities of Selenium IDE.
+The Record API is concerned with the recording capabilities of Selenium IDE.

 This API is prefix with `/record`.

 ### `GET /record/tab`

-Gets the `tabId` that the recorder is currently attached to (can be used even if not recording atm).
+Gets the `tabId` that the recorder is currently attached to (can be used even if not currently recording).

 ```js
 {